authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Protocol Client
 -------------

-An entity that uses the BIMI protocol to discover and fetch published indictors.
+An entity that uses the BIMI protocol to discover and fetch published indicators.

 Verifying Protocol Client
 -------------